BuidlGuidl/eth-tech-tree-challenges-old/README.md

 Each token holder can vote either in favor or against the proposal, and their vote weight is determined by the number of tokens they hold.

-Your task starts in `packages/foundry/contracts/Voting.sol` and `packages/foundry/contracts/DecentralizedResistanceToken.sol`.
+Your task starts in `packages/foundry/contracts/Voting.sol`.
 Use your solidity skills to make this smart contract allow <ins>***The Decentralized Resistance***</ins> to govern itself!
-Follow the requirements of the contracts to 100% complete the challenge.
+Follow the requirements of the contract to 100% complete the challenge.

-**Note:** The council of elders has realized that the current implementation of the voting contract exposes who votes and how they vote.
-This could potentially lead to issues regarding voter privacy.
-In future iterations, we will consider implementing a more privacy-resistant voting mechanism to protect the anonymity of the voters.

 **Don't change any existing method names** as it will break tests but feel free to add additional methods if it helps you complete the task.